 Nonsteroidal anti-inflammatory drugs (NSAIDs) can help treat the symptoms of carpal tunnel syndrome.
 These are over-the-counter drugs, like ibuprofen and aspirin, that can reduce pain and inflammation caused by carpal tunnel syndrome.
 Another treatment option that's available over-the-counter is a wrist splint.
 Splinting can help keep your wrist in a stable, neutral position, especially overnight.

 - Q What are natural treatments for carpal tunnel syndrome?

 - Q What can I do to relieve carpel tunnel syndrome?

 - Q How does surgery help treat carpal tunnel syndrome?

 - Q How do I regain strength after carpal tunnel surgery?

-- Q What are home treatments for carpal tunnel syndrome during pregnancy?
+- Q How is carpal tunnel syndrome treated?